mcotton/websocket2webhook/README.md

 ### Notes for Developers ###
 Make sure that you run `git update-index --skip-worktree config.js` so that git doesn't track changes to your config.js file.

+### Docker Notes ###
+Who really knows how any of this stuff works.
+Just run `docker-compose up` and see what happens.
+It worked once, but that might have just been a fluke.